 Dehydration and exercise do not mix.

-When you become dehydrated, your muscles lose some of their elasticity, which can lead to muscle tears when certain body parts are extended too far.
+When you become dehydrated, your muscles lose some elasticity, leading to muscle tears when certain body parts are extended too far.

 Dehydration can make you feel lightheaded during exercise.
 You might pass out and hit your head or injure yourself another way.